The best restaurants in Polanco also happen to be some of the best restaurants not only in Mexico City, but in the world.

 The Best Restaurants in Polanco Mexico City

-These are the best restaurants in Polanco based on my own experience of living here for almost four years and enjoying the delights that this glorious foodie-loving neighborhood has to offer.
+These are the best restaurants in Polanco based on my own experience of living here for almost five years and enjoying the delights that this glorious foodie-loving neighborhood has to offer.

 They are listed in no particular order, I love them all.